ajodeh-juma/ilri-africa-cdc-training/artic-ont-viral/README.md

 4. Align the sequences using `mafft`
     ```
-    mafft --thread 1 all_sequences.fasta > all_sequences.aln.fasta
+    mafft --thread 1 all_genomes.fasta > all_genomes.aln.fasta
     ```

 > **Note**